abhiwand/atk/api-doc/src/main/resources/python/frame/export_to_csv.rst

-Write frame to HDFS in csv format.
+Write current frame to HDFS in csv format.

 Export the frame to a file in csv format as a Hadoop file.